ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-01_Getting-Setup/02-Getting-Setup-On-Mac.md

 1. Go to this page: https://developer.android.com/studio  and click the link to "Download Android Studio,"  accept the terms and conditions, and download the installer.
     ![Alt](assets/mac/android-studio-download.png "Android Studio Download Site")

-2. Accept the TermLaunch the installer.
+2. Accept the Terms then launch the installer.

 3. Select whether you want to import previous Android Studio settings or not, then click "OK".